-Assume that for a particular sku i we know the number p_i of piece picks, the piece flow f_i , the number p'i of full-carton picks, and the carton flow f'i .
+Assume that for a particular sku i we know the number p_i of piece picks, the piece flow f_i , the number p_i' of full-carton picks, and the carton flow f_i' .
 (Piece flow is the total volume of product that was picked as individual pieces; carton flow is the total volume of product that was picked as full-cartons.)

-A. Explain how to use the methods of this chapter to decide whether it is better to pick full-cartons of sku i from flow rack or from reserve.
-(Ignore consolidation costs.)

-B. Explain how to use the methods of this chapter to decide on a sku-by-sku basis whether sku i should be stored in the fast-pick area and if so, how much space it should be allocated and whether carton picks of sku i should be from its forward location or from its reserve location.
-(Thus each sku may be stored in one of three configurations: No storage in the fast-pick area and all picks are from reserve; or: storage in the fast-pick area from fast-pick and carton picks are from reserve; or: storage in the fast-pick area and both piece picks and carton picks are from fast-pick.)
+- A. Explain how to use the methods of this chapter to decide whether it is better to pick full-cartons of sku i from flow rack or from reserve.
+(Ignore consolidation costs.) - B. Explain how to use the methods of this chapter to decide on a sku-by-sku basis whether sku i should be stored in the fast-pick area and if so, how much space it should be allocated and whether carton picks of sku i should be from its forward location or from its reserve location.
+(Thus each sku may be stored in one of three configurations: No storage in the fast-pick area and all picks are from reserve; or: storage in the fast-pick area but only piece picks are from fast-pick and carton picks are from fast-pick.)